| Internet-Draft | Mission Mandate | August 2026 |

 with no Key Binding JWT (Section 9).
 This document registers a

-media type only for the plain JWS form (Section 13); the SD-JWT form is
+media type for both the plain JWS form and the SD-JWT form

 A Mandate Verifier MUST perform these steps before relying on a Mandate:¶